How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

 Can I hire equipment to build a champagne tower?

-Yes, companies like Expo Hire UK offer catering equipment hire, including champagne saucers, furniture hire for a sturdy base, and linen hire for an elegant presentation.
+Yes, companies like Expo Hire offer catering equipment hire, including champagne saucers, furniture hire for a sturdy base, and linen hire for an elegant presentation.

 Is a champagne tower suitable for every event?